rust-lang/lang-team/projects/declarative-macro-repetition-counts.md

 }
 ```

-The new "**metavariable expression**" expansion `${count(ident)}` expands to a literal
-number equal to the number of times `ident` would be expanded at the depth
-that it appears.

-More generally, metavariable expressions are of the form `${ ... }` and contain an
-expression that is evaluated during macro expansion, and using information available
-only to the macro transcriber.

-There are two possible expressions:

-* `${count(ident)}` expands to the number of repetitions of the named identifier at the
-  next repetition depth.
-* `${index(ident)}` expands to the index of the current repetition of the named identifier.

-Metavariable expressions may be extended in a backwards-compatible way by
+In the future this could be used for other things, but anything other than
-future RFCs, but any other expressions are **out of scope** for this project.
+the repetition count or index are **out of scope** for this project.

 ## Links and related work